 Another time, I was sitting with 2 friends.
 One friend and I had finished our breakfast, and empty plates were in front of us.
 Our 3rd friend’s plate was full, but she stepped away from the table for a few minutes.
 The server came over and directly went to remove the full plate of food versus clearing the empty plates.
 There appeared to be no manager present, and so many tables were full of empty plates impeding others from sitting down.

 The last morning, I was again with 2 other friends and we’d gotten our breakfast inside and then went outside to find a table.
-The tables outside were empty with no table settings on them.
+The tables outside were empty and needing cleaning with no table settings on them.
 This was 8a.
 We found the cleanest table and sat down.

 There were two servers at the silverware station, one had a tray full of ready made napkins with silverware, and the second had a few sets in his hand.
 I asked if I could get some silverware and the server with the loaded tray flat out said, No. I looked at the other one and he asked how many I needed and he gave me 3.